fracpete/rsync4j/docs/commandline.md

 optional arguments:
-  -h, --help             show this help message and exit -v, --verbose          increase verbosity
+  -h, --help             show this help message and exit --output-commandline   output the command-line generated  for the wrapped
+                         binary
+  --maxtime MAXTIME      set the maximum time  for  the  process  to run in
+                         seconds before getting killed -v, --verbose          increase verbosity
   --info INFO            fine-grained informational verbosity --debug DEBUG          fine-grained debug verbosity